-- 1. Purulent drainage from the vaginal cuff on gross anatomic exam. - 2.
-Abscess or other evidence of infection at the vaginal cuff on gross anatomic exam. - 3.
-Organism(s) identified from fluid or tissue obtained from the vaginal cuff by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST).
+- 1. Post hysterectomy patient has purulent drainage from the vaginal cuff on gross anatomic exam. - 2.
+Post hysterectomy patient has an abscess or other evidence of infection at the vaginal cuff on gross anatomic exam.

+3. Post hysterectomy patient has organism(s) identified from fluid or tissue obtained from the vaginal cuff by a culture or non-culture based microbiologic testing method which is performed for purposes of clinical diagnosis or treatment, for example, not Active Surveillance Culture/Testing (ASC/AST).